 In order to transform your datacenter, you need to deliver your storage, compute, and networking resources as a shared, elastic resource pool.
 This datacenter-level abstraction is a critical part of Microsoft’s Cloud OS vision.

 Based on our experiences running cloud-services like Windows Azure, we believe that the network should adapt to application requirements rather than the other way round, which is a limiting factor with traditional networking approaches.
-Indeed, all infrastructure should be programmable and automated to optimise for application needs, be they around provisioning or operations.
+Indeed, all infrastructure should be programmable and automated to optimize for application needs, be they around provisioning or operations.

 SDN is all about using software to make your network a pooled, automated resource that can seamlessly extend across cloud boundaries.
 This allows optimal utilization of your existing physical network infrastructure, agility and flexibility resulting from centralized control, and business-critical workload optimization from deployment of innovative network services.

 To begin, Windows Server delivers Hyper-V Network Virtualization to help you abstract your applications and workloads from the physical network.
 Virtual networks provide multi-tenant isolation while running on a shared physical network.
 Windows Server also provides a consistent platform through a built-in logical switch to define and enforce policy within and across datacenters.